AidansJCR/aidans-jcr/README.md

 ## Thanks
 Thank you to Jaisal Patel for working on the final front end.

-The test front end (used to create basic webpages) theme is [Half Page Carousel by mdBootstrap] (http://mdbootstrap.com/material-design-for-bootstrap/).
+The test front end (used to create basic webpages) theme is found here: https://github.com/joashp/material-design-template.

 ## Getting Started
 If you want to download a local copy of the website, simply clone the repository.